-Elden Ren is an 8th grader at Pacific Trails Middle School.
+Elden Ren entered USACO Platinum division when he was a 9th grader at Canyon Crest Academy.
 He took the inGenius classes for 3D Game Design, Java 1, Java 2, and Java 3.
 In his free time, Elden enjoys reading, traveling, spending time with friends, and playing basketball in his backyard.

-Christine Yang is a 8th grader at Muirlands Middle School and enjoys playing piano, doing math, and computer programming in Java.
+Christine Yang entered USACO Gold division when she was an 8th grader at Muirlands Middle School and enjoys playing piano, doing math, and computer programming in Java.
 She is currently in USACO’s Gold level and hopes to make Platinum in the next months.

-Steven Chen is a student at Westview High School who has always had a passion for STEM.
+Steven Chen entered USACO Silver division when he was 9th grader at Westview High School who has always had a passion for STEM.
 He began learning Java programming at inGenius two years ago, and has worked to develop his skills ever since.
 He loves the problem solving aspects of programming, and co-founded a club, the Software Development Association, at his high school to further pursue his interests in computer science.
 In addition, he participates in the First Robotics Competition team at his high school, where he has a primary role in software, and is the team captain of a First Tech Challenge team called Inspiration.
 Besides STEM, Steven also has a passion for swimming, and is on his high school’s JV swim team.
 In the previous December, he competed in the USA Computing Olympiad and achieved Silver.

-Derek Liu is a seventh grader who goes to Sycamore Ridge Elementary School.
+Derek Liu entered USACO Silver division when he was a sixth grader at Sycamore Ridge Elementary School.
 He is interested in Chemistry, Biology, Mathematics, Chess, and Computer Programming.
 He used to like Rubik’s cubes and has 17 different types of rubik’s cubes.
 He participated in the USACO December 2016 Contest.
 He also plans on taking the next few USACO contests in the next levels.

 InGenius, which he likes a lot, has taught him a lot about computer programming, from the basics to Depth and Breadth-First Search.
 He is planning on going there for his third summer.
 The reasons why he likes InGenius are that he likes the teachers and likes the food.
 Also, InGenius isn’t boring.
 It’s not strict.
 It’s just perfect.
 Since the classes have smaller size, each student receives more individual attention.

-Evan Luo is a 6th grader who goes to Solana Ranch Elementary School.
+Evan Luo entered USACO Silver division when he was a 6th grader at Solana Ranch Elementary School.
 He is passionate about math and programming.
 He took the December 2017 USACO contest and passed the Bronze division.
 He will continue to study math and computer science, and his goal is to pass the USACO Silver contest soon.
 Evan also plays piano and tennis, and enjoys playing computer games.

-Ethan Sun is a 8th grader at Oak Valley Middle School.
+Ethan Sun entered USACO Silver division when he was an 8th grader at Oak Valley Middle School.
 He started to program in Scratch when he was eight.
 He is passionate about programming and game development and has been an inGenius students ever since.
 He enjoys traveling and playing games.

-Emily Sun is a student at Del Norte High School.
+Emily Sun entered USACO Silver division when she was a 10th grader at Del Norte High School.
 She loves digital arts and is passionate about promoting STEM education among young girls.